bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    </tr>
 </table>

-The truth set allows us to ask - if we genotype all loci in one of these catalogs, how many STR variants are we guaranteed to miss because they fall outside the catalog?
-It turns out - a lot.
+The truth set allows us to ask: if we genotype all loci in one of these catalogs, how many of the CHM1-CHM13 STR variants are we guaranteed to miss because they fall outside the catalog?

+It turns out - a lot of them.

+The take-away is that, if we want to have any hope of capturing more than 90% of STR variants, we need to use a catalog that includes all 9.4 million loci and .

 ---